Information About The New Waste & Recycling Contract With Penn Waste

 Three haulers bid on the new contract: Waste Management, Penn Waste, and Republic Services.

-- Penn Waste was the apparent low bidder, and by law, the township is required to approve the lowest responsible bid.
+- Penn Waste was the low bidder, and by law, the township is required to approve the lowest responsible bid.

 Below are comparisons of the three bids received, and to see and download the full PowerPoint presentation about the bids, click here.
 The green column to the right shows Penn Waste was the lowest responsible bidder for both municipal waste and recycling collection.